 U.S. 301 provides an alternate route to Baltimore for long distance travelers between Washington and northern Delaware, in addition to serving the Maryland Eastern Shore and interests between Wilmington and Middletown.
-The US highway enters the First State from near Warwick, Maryland, initially traveling a rural alignment into Middletown.
+The US highway enters the First State near Warwick, Maryland, initially traveling a rural alignment into Middletown.
 Bypassing Downtown Middletown and the adjacent street grid, U.S. 301 forms a commercial arterial with numerous big box stores and businesses along a four-lane stretch.
 North from the growing city, the highway combines with Delaware 71 along a two-lane route through a mixture of agricultural areas and suburban housing tracts.

 Once at Mount Pleasant, U.S. 301 & Delaware 71 are joined by Delaware 896 north from Boyds Corner Road.
-The trio circle west by Summit Airport (EVY) along a four-lane alignment through to Delaware 15, south of Summit Bridge.
+The three routes circle west by Summit Airport (EVY) along a four-lane alignment to Delaware 15, south of Summit Bridge.
 Summit Bridge comprises a high level steel thru truss bridge across the Chesapeake and Delaware Canal to an area west of Lums Pond State Park.
 There Delaware 71 branches east and northward to Kirkwood and Red Lion.

 The remainder of U.S. 301 & Delaware 896 lines a four-lane divided highway with a wide grassy median.
 This stretch was originally proposed as a freeway, but widened as a surface roadway instead during the mid 1990s.
 The route culminates on the Glasgow bypass, where Delaware 896 separates from a business route (Glasgow Avenue) to the east.
 U.S. 301 ends at the intersection with U.S. 40, while Delaware 896 continues north to Iron Hill and Newark.